ascoos/vsc-ascoos-cms-snippets/README.md

 Function                        | Version | Purpose
 ------------------------------- | ------- | --------------------------------------------------------------------------
-`setExcludeStrip`               |  0.0.1  | Δηλώνουμε ποιες ετικέτες θα αφαιρέσουμε από το κείμενο `get`                           |  0.0.1  |
+`setExcludeStrip`               |  0.0.1  | We declare which tags to remove from the text `get`                           |  0.0.1  |
 `getCurrent`                    |  0.0.1  |
 `removeKey`                     |  0.0.1  |